DATA-BACKED GUIDE · UPDATED JULY 2026

 What does the weekly live-in fee actually cover?

 Usually a single carer living in and supporting one person through the day, with daily breaks and their own room and food provided by the household.
 Extra costs commonly arise for repeated night-time waking, for a second carer where two are needed for safe moving, and for very high needs.
-Always ask for these to be spelled out in writing.
+Always ask for these to be spelled out in writing so the weekly quote is not a floor that quietly rises.